Esri/esri-leaflet-doc/src/pages/api-reference/layers/tiled-map-layer.md

 Inherits from [`L.TileLayer`](http://leafletjs.com/reference.html#tilelayer)

-Access tiles from ArcGIS Online and ArcGIS Server as well as visualize and identify features.

-If you have published a Feature Service in ArcGIS Online you can use it to create a static set of tiles.
-You can find details about that process in the [ArcGIS Online Help](http://doc.arcgis.com/en/arcgis-online/share-maps/publish-tiles.htm#ESRI_SECTION1_F68FCBD33BD54117B23232D41A762E89)
+Access tiles from ArcGIS Online and ArcGIS Server to visualize and identify features.
+If you have published a Feature Service in ArcGIS Online, it can be used to create a static set of tiles as well.
+You can find details about that process in the [ArcGIS Online Help](http://doc.arcgis.com/en/arcgis-online/share-maps/publish-tiles.htm#ESRI_SECTION1_F68FCBD33BD54117B23232D41A762E89).

-**Your map service must be published using the Web Mercator Auxiliary Sphere tiling scheme (WKID 102100/3857) and the default scale options used by Google Maps, Bing Maps and [ArcGIS Online](http://resources.arcgis.com/en/help/arcgisonline-content/index.html#//011q00000002000000).
-Esri Leaflet will not support any other spatial reference for tile layers.**
+> Your map service must be published using the Web Mercator Auxiliary Sphere tiling scheme (WKID 102100/3857) and the default scale options used by Google Maps, Bing Maps and [ArcGIS Online](http://resources.arcgis.com/en/help/arcgisonline-content/index.html#//011q00000002000000).
+Esri Leaflet will not support any other spatial reference for tile layers.

 ### Constructor